augustojtoso/tinnova-cars/README.md

 I could just use some online template, however I found this somewhat cheating.
 So this application will only work as a backend API

+## Project

+The project specification can be found on the pdf file: avaliacao_tinnova_vG.pdf

 ## Installation

 Use Maven (https://maven.apache.org/download.cgi) to install tinnova-cars.